visgl/deck.gl/dev-docs/RFCs/proposals/loader-worker-triangulation.md

 ## Observations prior to design proposal

-### Cannot invoke web worker from within `updateState`

-Passing off computation to a web worker is an inherently async operation and thus we can't just create a worker within the implementation of the Layer component (e.g. somewhere as part of the implementation of updateState) as it would mean an async operation - which is at odds with the reactive model of Layers

-Thus, the invocation of the web worker to triangulate the polygon layer should happen before passing the data to the layer.
-This is in line with the recommendation in https://deck.gl/docs/developer-guide/performance regarding passing attribute buffer directly to Layers

 ### Preprojection

 Deep within the solid polygon layer we find the call out to earcut, including an optional preprojection [layers/src/solid-polygon-layer/polygon.js].
 The preprojection is invoked for LNGLAT coordinate system and thus whether it occurs is coupled to the layer and potentially viewport configuration

 When invoking the triangulation in the worker we need to specify whether to project or not.
-This is a bit messy as we are essentially duplicating the internal logic of the Layer, but I don't see a way around it.
-In practice most MVTLayers will likely be LNGLAT so having this as the default should mean that in practice most people will not be tripped up.
+The MVTLayer is a geospatial layer and as such only needs to support either LOCAL or LNGLAT projections.
+Which of these to use, is already specified in the MVTLoader options.

 ### Moving earcut to loaders.gl

 While I was hesitant about putting the triangulation within loaders.gl, the advantage of doing the work there (rather than in a worker launched within deck.gl) is that we only have to transfer the data to-and-from the worker once.
 If the worker was launched from the deck.gl code it would lead to two workers being used, adding latency.

-### Earcut removal from deck.gl
+### Earcut (non)removal from deck.gl

-A number of different Layers (not just MVTLayer) draw polygons (and thus invoke earcut) and they pass their data in different formats, e.g. MVT/geoJSON.
-As such we cannot remove earcut from the deck.gl codebase and keep compatibility with all the loaders.
-Especially as the scope of this work being restricted to the MVTLoader.
-In other words even if the new approach moves earcut to the worker for the MVTLayer, it cannot be removed from deck.gl entirely.
+A number of different Layers (not just MVTLayer) draw polygons (and thus invoke earcut) and they pass their data in different formats, e.g. MVT/GeoJSON.
+Additionaly SolidPolygonLayer is designed to be a general-purpose layer and should support the consumer of the library in accepting just polygons (for example GeoJSON) as data, and thus the triangulation capability must be retained.

 ## Design